Facebook Stock Analysis (NASDAQ:FB)

 Should you sell FB stock?

-- FB stock is trading at a PS multiple of 15, which is a negative when compared to the Internet Services industry average multiple of 2.6.
+- The company is trading at a price to sales multiple of 15.8, which is higher in comparison to the Internet Services industry average of 2.8, making FB stock expensive.

 While doing a Facebook stock price analysis one needs to take a look at the various factors affecting the stock price.
 The company had a market cap of $104 billion at the time of its IPO, and went on to become one of the biggest internet IPO’s of its time by raising $16 billion.
 However the public offering turned out to be a disaster with various problems like Nasdaq glitches, insiders dumping stocks which accounted for 57% of the shares being sold, the lead underwriters hiking the price to $38, to name a few.
 Though profitable, the company did not have a clear mobile strategy at the time.
 The company has been posting impressive numbers Facebook revenue figures.
 We are more optimistic about our Facebook stock analysis especially when compared with other social sites like Twitter.
 Also, if one sees Facebook stock price history or for that matter Facebook PE ratio chart, one sees that the company has enjoyed premium valuations.